Emergency Medical Services

 Heart Attack Warning Signs

-Some heart attacks are sudden and intense-the "movie heart attack," where no one doubts what's happening.
+Some heart attacks are sudden and intense "movie heart attacks," where no one doubts what's happening.
 But most heart attacks start slowly, with mild pain or discomfort.

 If you or someone you're with has chest discomfort, especially with one or more of the other signs, don't wait longer than a few minutes (no more than 5) before calling for help.